moov2/orchard-development-theme/README.md

 ### Distributable

 When deploying the theme it should be packaged using the distributable command.
 This command will create optimised bundles for the CSS & JavaScript and ensure only required theme files are deployed.
+The pattern library is exported to static HTML assets that are copied to the `/PatternLibrary` directory.
 This command will create a distributable version within the `/dist` directory.

 Use `npm run dist` to create production ready version of theme.